 Whatever It Takes - the Inside Story of the FIFA Way

-Although the action starts in 2006, this book has lost none of its relevance or power.
-It remains the only book written by an insider about the corrupt 2018/2022 World Cup bidding process.
+The action starts in 2006, but this book has lost none of its relevance or power, and remains the only book written by an insider about the corrupt 2018/2022 World Cup bidding process.

-In the years since the decision to award the 2018 and 2022 World Cup tournaments, many fine legal minds, investigators, journalists and others have attempted to find out just how Russia, and especially Qatar, managed to pull it off.
+In the years following the decision to award the 2018 and 2022 World Cup tournaments, many fine legal minds, investigators, journalists and others attempted to find out just how Russia, and especially Qatar, managed to pull it off.

 As with almost everything to do with the entire World Cup bidding process conducted by FIFA, there is even more to the story than merely about how two nations won.
 Much more.

 This book lifts the lid on how a bid for the greatest show on earth, the FIFA World Cup, works from the inside – an inside that involves what is now known as the murky, corrupt goings-on of world football administration.
 As US Senator Richard Blumenthal said, comparing FIFA to the mafia “is almost insulting to the mafia”.